Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 > - Don't reference values that are removed as part of the cleanup.
 > - Won't assign a bool value to string property due to type check.
 >
-> Lastly, we eliminated the issue with different code fallback values (due to nil coalescing checks) across multiple places in the application as the fallback value will be supplied during compilation by **SwiftGen**.
+> Lastly, we eliminated the issue with different code fallback values (due to nil coalescing checks) across multiple places in the app as the fallback value will be supplied during compilation by **SwiftGen**.

 ## Wrap up

 We touched only the surface of what we can achieve and how we can improve the developer experience by going through some basic use cases.
 Besides parsers which we use above there are several others that may be used for other purposes to improve code base and keep code in sync with resources.

-To conclude: **SwiftGen** is a really powerful tool that together with **Stencil** and custom templates may resolve massive issues related to using resources bundled with our application.
+To conclude: **SwiftGen** is a really powerful tool that together with **Stencil** and custom templates may resolve massive issues related to using resources bundled with our app.

 Out-of-the-box templates fit most of the developer's needs, but if we need some specific/tailored approach to code generation we are able to create our own template.